cris7ian/cris7ian.github.io/README.md

 #### april 2019 - while you're reading this

 To put it briefly, software engineer, responsible for leading a development team, and responsible for the quality of its technical deliverables.
 Humbly vindicating myself against the Peter Principle.

+I've also ran some tech leadership trainings, React/Typescript and frontend trainings, and _yadda yadda yadda_.

 ### Senior Consultant @ ThoughtWorks
 #### january 2017 - april 2019